Deesus/react-interview-code-challege/README.md

 ### Quick Start:
-- you should do your challange by running the app development (`http://localhost:3000` in your browser):
+- you should do your challenge by running the app development (`http://localhost:3000` in your browser):
 `$ npm run start`

 - if you want, checkout the working solution of the app (`http://localhost:5000` in your browser):